Lin Yu-ting: Career

 Lin won a gold medal at the 2018 AIBA Women's World Boxing Championships as a bantamweight, followed by a medal at the 2019 AIBA Women's World Boxing Championships.
 She competed in the 2020 Tokyo Olympics but did not win a medal.

 Lin was disqualified from the 2023 Women's World Boxing Championships organised by the Russian-led International Boxing Association (IBA) after failing unspecified gender eligibility tests, along with Algerian boxer Imane Khelif.
 She was stripped of a bronze medal, which was instead awarded to Bulgaria's Svetlana Staneva.
 The International Olympic Committee (IOC) and its Paris Boxing Unit criticized the disqualification as "sudden and arbitrary" and taken "without any due process".
 The Washington Post stated, "It remains unclear what standards Khelif and Lin Yu Ting failed [in 2023] to lead to the disqualifications."
 The IBA did not reveal the testing methodology, stating the "specifics remain confidential".
 The IBA's Olympic status was revoked in June 2023, due to governance issues and perceived judging and refereeing corruption.

 In 2023, she successfully competed at the Hangzhou Asian Games, where the Medical Committee confirmed her eligibility.
-Lin won Taiwan's first gold medal in boxing at the event, fighting in the 57kg category.
+Lin won Taiwan's first gold medal in boxing at the event, fighting in the 57 kg category.